Human trafficking in Saudi Arabia: Protection

 The Saudi Ministry of Human Resources and Social Development operated shelters across the country for vulnerable populations and abuse victims, and it reported the government allocated approximately $6.67 million to specifically support trafficking victims during the year.
 The ministry operated shelters for child victims of forced begging in Mecca, Jeddah, Dammam, Medina, Qassim, and Abha, in addition to welfare centers for vulnerable female domestic workers and trafficking victims in 13 locations throughout the Kingdom.
 Each shelter provided accommodation, social services, health care, psychological counseling, education, and legal assistance.
-The Saudi government offered these services to all 173 victims it referred to care during the reporting period.
+The Saudi government offered these services to all 173 victims it referred to care during 2022.
 Diplomats from labor-source countries had regular access to their nationals residing in government-run shelters and reported conditions and quality of services in the shelters varied slightly across the Kingdom but were overall satisfactory and safe.
-Some embassies and consulates—including those of Bangladesh, India, Indonesia, Nigeria, the Philippines, Sri Lanka, and Uganda—also operated shelters for their respective nationals.
+Some embassies and consulates—including those of Bangladesh, India, Indonesia, Nigeria, the Philippines, Sri Lanka, and Uganda - also operated shelters for their respective nationals.
 Foreign diplomats noted that Saudi officials frequently left potential trafficking victims at their respective embassies rather than referring them to Saudi shelters and noted that Saudi government shelters accepted only female domestic workers.
 The government did not have shelters to accommodate male victims or females from other employment sectors.
 The government demonstrated overall uneven efforts to protect trafficking victims.
-During the reporting period, the government identified 1,175 potential victims and referred 185 to government shelters for care.
-Of the 105 potential victims identified and referred to care by NGOs and international organizations, all were female foreign nationals, including 43 victims of forced labor, 60 victims of forced begging and “slavery-like practices,” and two victims of sex trafficking.
+During 2022, the government identified 1,175 potential victims and referred 185 to government shelters for care.
+Of the 105 potential victims identified and referred to care by NGOs and international organizations, all were female foreign nationals, including 43 victims of forced labor, 60 victims of forced begging and "slavery-like practices", and two victims of sex trafficking.
 The victims were nationals of Bangladesh, Burkina Faso, Burma, Burundi, Egypt, Ethiopia, Ghana, India, Indonesia, Kenya, Kuwait, Lebanon, Morocco, Nepal, Nigeria, Pakistan, the Philippines, Saudi Arabia, Somalia, Sri Lanka, Sudan, Syria, Uganda, Vietnam, and Yemen.

 Prevention

 Saudi Arabia's efforts to prevent trafficking include: distributing information at embassies abroad, licensing and regulating the activities of recruitment agencies, monitoring immigration patterns and visa issuance, and promoting awareness through the media and religious authorities.
 The government has begun working with UNICEF and the Yemeni Government to prevent trafficking of children for begging.
 A plan envisioned several years ago to distribute information to foreign workers at Saudi Arabian airports upon arrival has not been implemented.
-Religious leaders have preached in mosques sermons about the evil of abusing employees.
+Religious leaders have preached sermons in mosques about the evil of abusing employees.

 In 2008 Saudi controlled media mounted a public relations campaign advocating compassionate treatment of domestic employees and foreign workers.
 The campaign was controversial with critics complaining that it presented a negative view of Saudi behavior.